 Raising children as an abuse survivor is often a lonely and isolating experience.
 When Joyelle read Dawn’s article Raising a Girl as a Survivor, she sought Dawn out to ask if they could create a book together.
 They discovered that they had both gone looking for a parenting book that dealt with these issues, and had not found what they were looking for.
 So together they started an online community specifically for parent survivors, and started collecting essays written by brave parents working to break the cycle of abuse.

-Parenting with PTSD is a collection of writing by more than 25 parents who are survivors of childhood abuse.
+Parenting with PTSD is a collection of writing by 26 parents who are survivors of childhood abuse.
 Included in the anthology are essays written by fathers, a queer woman expecting her first child, mothers from inside and outside of North America, women of different ethnicities, single and married parents.
 What they have in common is a determination to give their children the safe and happy childhood they wish they’d had.

 Many survivors of childhood abuse are living with un-diagnosed PTSD that becomes un-manageable when they have kids of their own.
 And the worst part of that is the feeling that you are broken and alone.
 This book starts a conversation about what it takes for families to heal from generations of abuse.